nerdyscout/ProMicro/README.md

 # ProMicro_GPS
-This module can be mounted to an [Arduino Pro Mini](https://www.sparkfun.com/products/11113), [Arduino Nano](https://store.arduino.cc/arduino-nano) [Sparkfun Pro Micro](https://www.sparkfun.com/products/12587), or any other pincompatible MCU running with 3.3V.
-Depending on assembly it provides GPs and/or GYRO data.
+This module can be mounted to an [Arduino Pro Mini](https://www.sparkfun.com/products/11113), [Arduino Nano](https://store.arduino.cc/arduino-nano), [Sparkfun Pro Micro](https://www.sparkfun.com/products/12587), or any other pincompatible MCU running with 3.3V.
+Depending on assembly it provides GPS and/or GYRO data.

 ## Documentation